vineethkumarv/sv-wiki/Interface.md

   `modport tb_andg(output input_p,output input_q,input output_r);`
 `endinterface : and_intr`

-**Note:-**  There are two ways to calling the modport name in design.
+**Note:-**  There are two ways to specifying the modport name in the design.

-1. calling the modport name in testbench and design file.
+1. specifying the modport name in testbench and design file.
-2. calling the modport name in top module file.
+2. specifying the modport name in top module file.

-**Top module for AND gate while calling modport name in testbench and design file:**
+**1.Top module for AND gate while calling modport name in testbench and design file:**

      // creating top module
      // in this file design,testbench,interface modules are called